Stephen Moore (writer): Withdrawal and aftermath

 On May 2, 2019, Moore withdrew his name from consideration, saying "The unrelenting attacks on my character have become untenable for me and my family and 3 more months of this would be too hard on us."
 Following his withdrawal, Moore penned an op-ed in the Wall Street Journal where he decried his critics, writing, "What did me in was not my economic ideas but gutter campaign tactics and personal assaults."
-Some Senate Republicans expressed relief that they would not have to cast a vote for or against him, because of his history of remarks deprecating women as well as a concern that he would not be independent of the White House.
+Senate Republicans expressed relief that Moore's withdrawal meant that they would not have to cast a vote on his nomination.

 After his nomination was withdrawn, Moore returned to his previous positions with FreedomWorks, The Heritage Foundation, and Committee to Unleash Prosperity.
-Additionally, Moore became chief economic officer of Frax, a cryptocurrency company that branded itself "the world's decentralized central bank."
+Additionally, Moore became chief economic officer of Frax, a cryptocurrency company that branded itself "the world's decentralized central bank".

 Personal life

 Moore was married to Allison Moore until 2011.
 In 2012, a Virginia court held Moore in contempt of court for failing to pay his ex-wife $300,000 in spousal support, child support, and other obligations in his divorce settlement.
 Moore did not respond to repeated court requests to make payments and failed to appear for a deposition before the court threatened to have him arrested and ordered him to sell his home to make the payments; the court revoked the order at Moore's request after he made a $217,000 payment.
 In January 2018, the IRS obtained a tax lien against Moore for $75,328 in unpaid federal taxes, interest, and penalties, alleging Moore had filed a "fraudulent" tax return in 2014.
-Moore contended that his accountant made an error in improperly deducting child support payments and that the lien was the result of an IRS miscalculation, though Moore claims to have paid the lien and Montgomery County, Maryland Circuit Court records show the case is closed.
+Moore stated that his accountant made an error in improperly deducting child support payments and that the lien was the result of an IRS miscalculation, though Moore says he paid the lien and Montgomery County, Maryland Circuit Court records show the case is closed.
 In addition to the child support payments, the IRS also disallowed other deductions Moore had claimed.

 Moore has three sons and, as of 2019, is married to Anne Carey.